MaxIOFS/MaxIOFS/README.md

 **This project is in ALPHA phase**.
 This means:
 - ✅ Works for basic to intermediate use cases
-- ⚠️ May have undiscovered bugs
+- ✅ **Successfully tested with MinIO Warp (7000+ objects, bulk operations validated)**
+- ✅ **Metadata consistency verified under load**
 - ⚠️ API may change without prior notice
+- ⚠️ Recommended for testing and development environments
-- ❌ DO NOT use in production without extensive testing
+- ❌ DO NOT use in production without your own extensive testing
-- ❌ DO NOT trust as the only copy of important data
+- ❌ DO NOT trust as the only copy of critical data

 ## 🎯 Features